NHagar/NHagar/README.md

-👋 Hi, I’m Nick, a data scientist at the New York Times.
-I have a PhD from Northwestern University, where I researched how collective attention works in large, complex systems.
+👋 Hi, I’m Nick, a postdoctoral scholar at Northwestern University.
+I also have a PhD from NU, where I researched how collective attention works in large, complex systems.

 💻 I'm a computational social scientist who writes a lot of code in Python, SQL, and R.